danieljsharpe/DISCOTRESS/README.md

 ## What can I do with DISCOTRESS?

 A host of simulation algorithms to sample paths are built in to **DISCOTRESS** [1,2], including standard kinetic Monte Carlo (BKL), kinetic path sampling (kPS), Monte Carlo with absorbing Markov chains (MCAMC), milestoning, and weighted ensemble (WE) sampling.
 The software also includes algorithms to perform exact numerical analysis.
-The flexibility of the software and the relative advantages of the different algorithms allow for a variety of problems to be treated. **DISCOTRESS** can be used to:
+The flexibility of the software and the relative advantages of the different algorithms allow for a variety of problems to be solved. **DISCOTRESS** can be used to:

 - sample the ensemble of &#120068; &#8592; &#120069; first passage paths (the FPPE) from an initial set of nodes in the Markov chain, denoted &#120069;, to an absorbing (target) set of nodes, denoted &#120068; [1,2].
 - simulate probability distributions of path properties for the &#120068; &#8592; &#120069; FPPE, including the first passage time (FPT) [1,2], path probability [4], and entropy flow distributions of paths.